keithostertag/keithostertag.github.io/_posts/2017-10-12-useful-links-for-using-git.md

 tags: resources git
 ---

-This page is just another way for me to collect some links that I have briefly visited and have found useful for learning GIT.
+This page is just another way for me to collect notes and some links that I have briefly visited and have found useful for learning GIT.
 Of course I can always run another search, but some of these links I found through recommendations or serendipity.

 I'll occasionally add to this page, but won't attempt to organize them.
 These exist as prompts for later review.